Ixo22/Ixo22/README.md

 > "_Faber est suae quisque fortunae_"

-* I'm passionate about technology.
+* I am passionate about technology.
 I love solving problems and creating innovative solutions.
-<br> I'm an enthusiastic about learning new things and meeting new people.
+<br> I am an enthusiastic about learning new things and meeting new people.

 * Currently I'm finishing my Computer Science Degree at University of Burgos.